EquityTeam Gold Logo Silver Text

 Think Ahead

 Some tax-saving moves can only be made before the year ends.
 Consider prepaying next year’s expenses before December 31 if you use cash accounting.
 You can also defer income by collecting January rent in the next tax year.
-Purchasing deductible supplies or qualifying equipment before year-end can also reduce your current year’s taxable income.
+Purchasing deductible supplies or qualifying equipment before year-end can also reduce your current year’s taxable rental income.

 Consider Your Business Structure